 The good old refrigerator is an appliance that no family cannot do without, whether it is a large villa or a small student apartment.

-An appliance that in many countries we now take for granted, but it is not.
-Keeping all food fresh and for longer is a function that has totally changed our relationship with food.
+A household appliance that in many countries we now take for granted, but it is not.
+Keeping all food fresh and for longer is a function that has totally changed our relationship with nutrition.

 The next evolution of the refrigerator

 The concept of a refrigerator came before my eyes, which makes us reflect on what could be the next development of these appliances, and more generally of kitchens.

 The next evolution of the refrigerator has appeared before my eyes in the form of Venine, a project by the industrial designer You-jin Syn.

 The idea is simple: preserve the main function of the refrigerator, but with the addition of a design overhaul and above all additional functionality.

 Password: mash-up refrigerator